 This guide is intended for long-term care providers, including but not limited to general managers, directors of care, and other staff responsible for working with families, residents and/or their councils.
 Parts of this document (e.g., the best practices section) have been written to be easily shared with residents and family members who are involved in, or who would like to be involved in a resident or Family Council.
-This guide is informed by the Community Care and Assisted Living Act and the Residential Care Regulation, and coinciding guidance issued by the Ministry of Health.
+This guide is informed by the Care Regulation, and coinciding guidance issued by the Ministry of Health.